 Thankfully we have great people and vendors all over Dayton and the Miami Valley who have served this magical industry for a lifetime.
 They have a deep knowledge of products and techniques because they grew up in the business, and their knowledge is invaluable.
 They want us to lean on them for insight, and help us make the right choices based on our design desires and our clients’ goals, budget, and delivery.
 Invite these experts into your office and have a conversation with them, or set up a phone call.
 You know, where you dial a number and two people talk with voices, not through chat, text, or email?
 I know, it’s hard these days—but give it a shot.

-For example, Mike Toth of Think Patented and Terri Price-Deep of Millcraft papers recently teamed up and came into our office to share with us a cool little “Paper 101” session.
-It was informative, collaborative, and showed our team the latest and greatest paper and printing options that are currently out there.
+For example, we've hosted our printing partners, like Mike Toth of Think Patented and Terri Price-Deep of Millcraft papers, in our office to share with us cool little “Paper 101” sessions.
+These sessions are always informative, collaborative, and show our team the latest and greatest paper and printing options that are currently out there.
 Think about setting something up like this for your team.
 You'll get to look at some really creatively produced prints that will definitely pump up those design juices.
 Another big plus is that, as a team, you learn something new together, and there’s plenty to learn about right now.

 Examples of print samples we received from Millcraft during their presentation